zgbkdlm/dissertation/README.md

 The dissertation is in `./dissertation.pdf`.
 Feel free to download and read~~

-**Note that you may also find an "official" version in [aaltodoc](http://urn.fi/URN:ISBN:978-952-64-0603-9) published by Aalto University.
-However, it destroyed the PDF links and outline, making it very painful to read in computer/ipad/inktablet.
-I believe that you will feel more enjoyable reading `./dissertation.pdf` instead.
-In terms of content, the one here has no difference with the one in aaltodoc.**
+**Note that you may also find an "official" version in [aaltodoc](http://urn.fi/URN:ISBN:978-952-64-0603-9) published by Aalto University, the content of which has no difference with `./dissertation.pdf`.
+However, the aaltodoc-version has many readability issues, please use `./dissertation.pdf` instead.**

 1. `./dissertation.pdf`.
 The PDF of the thesis.
 2. `./errata.md`.
 Errata of the thesis.